skramm/spaghetti/docs/spaghetti_manual.md

 Ok, and also tell the FSM what is to be done when a state gets triggered.
 This is done by providing a callback function.
-In this case it is the same for all, but you can have a different function for all the states.
+In this case it is the same for all, but you can have a different function for every state.
 You don't even need to provide a callback function, it is always optional: some states can have one while others won't.
 The only constraint is that they must have the same signature.